D8-X/d8x-trader-backend/README_SETUP.md

         - For the broker-server to be used, set the environment variable `REMOTE_BROKER_HTTP=""` to the http-address of your broker server.
 - Specify `CHAIN_ID=80001` for [the chain](https://chainlist.org/) that you are running the backend for (of course only chains where D8X perpetuals are deployed to like Mumbai 80001 or zkEVM testnet 1442)
 - Change passwords for the entries `REDIS_PASSWORD`, and `POSTGRES_PASSWORD`
+  - It is recommended to set a strong password for `REDIS_PASSWORD` variable.
+This password is needed by both,  and docker swarm.
+  - Set the host to the private IP of : `REDIS_HOST=<PRIVATEIPOFSERVER1>`

 Additional parameters for the backend services on top of .env are found in the `./config` subdirectory at the root level.